Understanding Product Liability in Florida

 Common Causes of Product Liability Lawsuits

-Every product safety claim is different depending on the product, the defect, and the injuries involved.
+Product safety claims differ depending on the product, defect, and injuries.
 Still, most cases fall into a few common categories that help determine what kind of claim it is and who might be responsible.

 Design Defects

-A design defect lawsuit argues that the product was inherently dangerous from the start.
+A design defect lawsuit argues that the product was inherently dangerous.
 Even when used precisely as intended, the flawed design makes the product unsafe for consumers.
-These cases focus on the idea that no matter how well the product is manufactured, the design itself poses a risk of injury.
+These cases focus on the idea that no matter how well the product is manufactured, the design poses a risk of injury.

 Manufacturing Defects